Watch this short video to learn if your house is well suited for solar panels.

 Solar panels can last 25 years or longer.
 While your roof doesn't need to be brand new, it should be in good shape before installing panels on top of it.
 Asphalt, metal, concrete, clay tile and vinyl roofs all easily support a solar panel system.

 Also look for obstructions around your roof and how much shade you get from other buildings or trees.
 Shade on even small portions of a solar panel can dramatically reduce its output.

 Follow the advice of your solar contractor to determine if your roof condition is appropriate for a solar installation project.

 A solar company will install and connect solar panels to your electric system to provide sun-driven power to your home.
 The amount of electricity you can generate from solar panels depends on how much of the sun's energy reaches your property.

-You can use Google's Project Sunroof to evaluate solar strength in your neighborhood and get cost savings projections.
+You can use NREL's PVWatts Calculator to estimate the potential energy production and cost savings of solar installed on your home.
 Despite our northern climate, New England has excellent solar potential.

 What happens when the sun doesn't shine?

 Weather factors, the amount of sunlight in a day, and shade on your roof are conditions that effect how much electricity your solar panels generate.
 When you're not generating solar power, you can draw the energy you need from your utility company, paying standard rates.